If you’re having a hard time choosing between a down or synthetically insulated jacket, you’ve come to the right place.

 Especially because the 700 fill power goose down gets wet quite easily, which decreases the power of insulation.
 But it performs incredibly well in cold and dry weather.
 And in terms of pockets, you get two on the outside and one on the inside.
 Sadly, that’s actually more than you see on average in women’s jackets.

 This Marmot jacket is insulated with 700 fill power down, so you can expect it to be really warm.
 Marmot also uses only ethically sourced down, so no worries there.
 Plus, this jacket is coated with their Down Defender treatment, which significantly improves the insulation’s resistance to moisture and performance in wet weather.

-This men’s jacket features four pocket – three external and one internal.
-All of them are zippered, including the handwarming pockets.
-And since this is a short jacket, you will have great range of motion in it.
+This men’s jacket features four pockets – three external and one internal.
+All of them are zippered, including the handwarmer pockets.
+And since this is a short jacket, you will have a great range of motion in it.
 But it still covers your hips, for that additional warmth.

 Ladies, what about a longer option?
 Parkas are generally the warmer choice, because of their length – they cover much more of your body, so they trap more body heat.
 That’s how this Columbia parka manages to stay so warm, despite it being so thin and lightweight.

-The jacket is insulated with 650 fill power goose down, so it is really warm.
-It is treated with a water resistant finish, but it is not completely waterproof.
+This Flash Forward Long Down Jacket is insulated with 650 fill power goose down, so it is really warm.
+It is treated with a water-resistant finish, but it is not completely waterproof.
 Definitely avoid wearing this in really wet weather, because it won’t perform as well as it does in dry weather.